-The Trust's new website was designed by Zealed Pty Ltd and went live in June 2013.
-The new website presents information to the public on what is offered at Wentworth Park and gives easy access to the answers to frequently asked questions.
+The Trust's website went live in June 2013.
+The website presents information to the public on what is offered at Wentworth Park and gives easy access to the answers to frequently asked questions.
+The Trust's annual report is also available on the site.